 For those not familiar with "Humphrey's Archipelago", briefly the story is about his journey to explore these obscure islands (near the Caspian Sea), and the misunderstandings which drew him into a failed plot to assassinate the President of the Isle of Zygnatiar.
 It's recommended to the connoisseur.

 On return from the Archipelago, he drew a large and detailed map of the islands on a wall near Douglas Head and gave lectures here about his exploits.
-Even though it has faded with time, the map is still visible near the location given by the coordinates above.
+The wall has now gone, but luckily he dropped a printed copy of his map nearby and we have hidden it at the posted co-ordinates for you to find.
 This location is the site of the first part of the cache hunt.
 The second part can be found by answering the question "Where did Sir Humphrey stay on his first night in the Archipelago?".
-This should reveal the answer to the question, in conjuction with the Archipelago map provided.
+It's marked on the map and, with the help of information here on the cache page, should reveal the location of the next stage.

 Convert the town name to numbers using the following table;